top of page

 For years, Laura Lee was the person stray dogs seemed to find.
 Before Austin became a no-kill city, she wasn’t comfortable taking her foundlings to Austin Animal Center, so she set out to rehome them herself, eventually aligning with a local mixed-breed rescue group for guidance and kicking off her dog rescue experience.
 She has volunteered as a foster (and three-time adopter) for Heart of Texas Lab Rescue since 2004 and a walker and foster for Austin Animal Center since 2014.
 She also works with her tracking Labrador, Rufus, to search for lost dogs alongside the Trapping, Rescue, and Pet Recovery Service (TRAPRS).

 Laura Lee has also held long-term volunteer positions with such human-centric organizations as The Safe Alliance, Project Transitions, and Hospice Austin.
-An engineer and project manager by training, she enjoys yoga and artistic pursuits in her spare time; Laura Lee is dedicated to leveraging her left- and right-brain experiences to create an organized, sustainable nonprofit that is as resilient as her blind dog, Maverick, whose journey from uncertain to unstoppable opened her eyes and heart to the potential of differently abled dogs.
+An engineer and project manager by training, she enjoys yoga and artistic pursuits in her spare time; Laura Lee is dedicated to leveraging her left- and right-brain experiences to create an organized, sustainable nonprofit that is as resilient as her blind dog, Maverick, whose journey from uncertain to unstoppable opened her eyes and heart to the potential of disabled dogs.

 Danna